OXID-eSales/developer_documentation/modules/events/general.rst

 General information
 ===================

-The version 6.2 of the OXID eShop introduces events as an additional way to enhance the functionality of the shop.
+Events are an additional way to enhance the functionality of the shop.
 On certain occasions - for example, when a model object is stored to the database - an event is sent out.
 This event may have a payload, for example the object